-This chart is accurate as of December 15, 2010.
+This information is accurate as of December 15, 2018.
 Although some retailers take more than others, it is strongly suggested that you do not opt out of any retailer because of their take.
 For example, Amazon takes a whopping 65% for books priced OVER $9.99 and less than $2.99 (otherwise they give a generous 70%!), but they have the best distribution.

 For eBooks with a retail price at or below $2.98 or at or greater than $10.00, 60% is B&N's share.